Sparse grid time-discontinuous Galerkin method with streamline diffusion for transport equations: Discretization and Weak Formulation

 \section{Discretization and Weak Formulation}

 In this section we introduce the weak formulation of the transport problem including streamline diffusion \cite{johnson1984} for stabilization.
 For the discretization we will use a sparse grid based on finite elements and discontinuous polynomials in time.
 Finite element spaces have been used in the construction of sparse grids, realized either by wavelet-type \cite{schwab2003,widmer2008} or multilevel frames \cite{harbrecht2008}.
-We will use the latter approach and use the combination technique described in \cite{griebel2014}.
+We will represent sparse grids as in \cite{griebel2014}.
 This enables us to use classical nested finite element spaces.
 We partition the time domain, use discontinuous piecewise polynomials and a full tensor product with the sparse grid, see \cite{hilber2009} in the case of parabolic equations.
 Eventually this will lead us to an implicit time-stepping scheme.

-Let $\Omegax$ and $\Omegav$ be two open polyhedral Lipschitz domains in $d$ space dimensions and $\Vi_1$ conforming finite element spaces on $\Omegai$.
+Let $\Omegax$ and $\Omegav$ be two open polyhedral Lipschitz domains in $d$ dimensions and $\Vi_1$ conforming finite element spaces on $\Omegai$ of piecewise polynomial ansatz functions.
 Define nested multilevel finite element spaces